etiennemartin/jugglez/README.md

 ## Scoring

 The scoring is as simple as it gets.
 One juggle (ball tap) is equal to one point.
 Points add up to make your final score.
+The game does include Game Center intergration so you can compete with your friends.

 # App Store